Mind Mapping explained including examples

-This article explains Mind Mapping and a mind map, developed by Tony Buzan, in a practical way.
+Mind Mapping: this article explains Mind Mapping and a mind map, developed by Tony Buzan, in a practical way.
 After reading you will understand the basics of this powerful personal development and learning tool.
-This article also contains a downloadable and editable Mind Map template.
+This article also contains a downloadable and editable Mind mapping template, as well as a general definition and examples.
+Enjoy reading!

-Research has shown that our brains function better when we mainly use images, symbols and associations.
+Research has shown that the human brain functions better when images, symbols and associations are used.
 This fact is left untapped on a daily basis and this is clearly a missed opportunity.
 Fortunately, there is a method that is in line with the results of this research and which makes learning and remembering more effective and manageable.

 This personal development tool is also known as Concept Mapping, Spray Diagrams, and Spider Diagrams.